 Reign of Contexti: Venice, was performed in Venice, 2017, at Anima Mundi, alongside the Biennale.
 The performance included a rain of her contexti (hand shredded handwritten journals) using a Venice fan.

 To view more of Kelly Malone’s work online got to her links.

 Kelly is a Ph.D.
 Candidate undertaking practice-led research on the approach of Performance Writing.
-Kelly is the recipient of an Australian Government Research Training Programme Scholarship through the University of Newcastle, NSW.
-She holds a Master of Arts (First Class Hons), a Master of Creative Writing (First Class Hons), and a Diploma of Teaching (Sec) from the University of Auckland.
-Kelly has taught and lectured at tertiary level for the last six years, following six years in the secondary classroom.
+She is the recipient of an Australian Government Research Training Programme Scholarship through the University of Newcastle, NSW.
+Kelly holds a number of degrees including a Master of Arts (First Class Hons), a Master of Creative Writing (First Class Hons), BA Hons (First Class) and a Diploma of Teaching (Sec) from the University of Auckland.
+She has taught and lectured at tertiary and secondary level for the last fifteen years, before focusing solely on her PhD research.